 What is Thalassaemia Disease?

-It is an inherited blood disorder which passes from parents to children.
+It is an inherited blood disorder that passes from parents to children.
 There are several types of thalassaemia disease and its treatment depends on its types and severity.
-In this disease the ability of the body to produce haemoglobin and red blood cells gets affected.
-Or we can say that a person suffering from thalassaemia disease will have few red blood cells and very little haemoglobin.
+In this disease, the ability of the body to produce haemoglobin and red blood cells gets affected.
+Or we can say that a person suffering from thalassaemia disease will have a few red blood cells and very little haemoglobin.
 Its impact may range from mild to severe and life-threatening also.
-This disease is most common with Mediterranean, South Asian and African ancestry.
+This disease is most common in the Mediterranean, South Asian and African ancestry.

-World Thalassaemia Day theme 2019 is “Universal access to quality thalassaemia healthcare services: Building bridges with and for patient”.
+World Thalassaemia Day theme 2019 was “Universal access to quality thalassaemia healthcare services: Building bridges with and for a patient”.

-3 online competitions are organised by the Thalassaemia International Federation (TIF) across the world according to the theme.
-The competition will include video challenge, photo contest and a story competition.
-It will showcase the solidarity with the patient suffering with the disease.
-In several hospitals around the world conduct seminars, discussions and talks to devise the new techniques and medication to fight this inherited disease.
-Several awareness campaigns and free screening camps will also be organised to spread awareness about the disease among the people.
+3 online competitions were organised by the Thalassaemia International Federation (TIF) across the world according to the 2019 theme.
+The competitions include a video challenge, a photo contest and a story competition.
+It showcases the solidarity with the patient suffering from the disease.
+In several hospitals around the world, seminars were conducted, discussions and talks to devise new techniques and medication to fight this inherited disease.
+Several awareness campaigns and free screening camps were also organised to spread awareness about the disease among the people.

 The theme for 2018 was: “Thalassaemia past, present and future: Documenting progress and patients’ needs worldwide”.

 The theme for 2017 was “Get connected!
 Share knowledge and experience and fight for a better tomorrow in thalassaemia”.

 The theme for 2016 was “Access to Safe & Effective Drugs in Thalassaemia”.

 The theme for 2015 was “Enhancing partnership towards patient-centred health systems: good health adds life to years!”